rociopv06/personalizedWordcount/README.md

-# personalizedWordcount
+# Personalized Wordcount
-Google Docs extension
+Google Docs extension which serves as a wordcount that skips the text highlighted in yellow